maheswarbehera/node-js-api-response/README.md

 `asyncHandler` wraps asynchronous route handlers in Express.js to ensure errors are forwarded to the error-handling middleware.

 #### Basic Example
+Wrap your async route handlers so you can stop writing repetitive try/catch blocks.
 ```javascript
 import express, { Application, NextFunction, Request, Response } from "express";
 import { asyncHandler } from '@npm_maheswar/node-js-api-response'; // Install via npm package